1opp0-org/llama.android/docs/rust_build.md

     `llama-android-core/.cxx/Release/3x6t3th6/arm64-v8a/llguidance/source/target/aarch64-linux-android/release/libllguidance.a`
 4.  **Final Relocation (Target) Path:**
     `llama-android-core/.cxx/Release/3x6t3th6/arm64-v8a/llguidance/source/target/release/libllguidance.a`

+Note: `3x6t3th6` is an example of a random string generated every time we run cmake from scratch.

 **Why this works:** The `llama.cpp` C++ linker is hardcoded to look in `target/release/`.
 By manually moving the file from the triple-specific folder (`aarch64-linux-android`) to the generic `release` folder, we satisfy the submodule's expectations without changing its code.